TWarczak/data_warz/content/post/2021-05-26-forecasting-daily-sales-w-modeltime/index.md

     ## $ order_date_USWashingtonsBirthday   <dbl> 0, 0, 0, 0, 0, 0, 0, 0, 0, 0,…

-Even without Fourier-Series, look at all the features that may help us modele future sales.
+Even without Fourier-Series, look at all the features that may help us model future sales.
 We started with just `order_date`.

 ## 🏗 Build Workflows {#build}